lixinW/ship-hats-docs/migration/ship-hats-migration-to-2.0.md

 # SHIP-HATS Migration to 2.0

+This documentation is intended for the existing users (product managers and developers) to plan migration of your systems from SHIP-HATS 1.0 to SHIP-HATS 2.0.

 SHIP-HATS 2.0 provides you with the following documentation resources to assist you in migrating to 2.0, onboarding to SHIP-HATS, and get started with your CI/CD pipeline:

 |Document|Audience|Description|